gdiggs/cataloguais/README.md

 #### Fields
 The fields for a row are specified in `settings.yml`.
 You can specify field names in human terms safely (for instance, a field name of "Album Title" will translate to the attribute name of "album_title".
 You can also refer to fields by their number (so `item.field0` will be equivalent to `item.title`).
 If you want to re-order fields in the table, you can just change the order in the settings file.

+The default order for sorting is specified in the settings file as well.
+The `numeric_sort_fields` array is for fields that should be sorted numerically (by default postgres will sort them alphabetically).

 ### Testing
 You can run the tests by running `turn ./test/cataloguais_test.rb`.
 Make sure Postgres is running.
 You can also measure the performance of several parts of the app with different volumes of items by running `turn ./test/cataloguais_stress_test.rb`.